tartley/tartley.github.io/posts/keyboard-coolermaster-ck530s-missing-manual.md

 When you try to assign a color to whichever one of `Esc/1/2/3/4` is lit white, to indicate the active profile, then nothing visible happens, but it is working.
-You have to save, or cancel key color editing by loading a different profile.
+You have to save (step 6 above).
 Then you can see whether you successfully assigned the color, or pressed the key one too many times and left it unlit.

-While editing key colors, if you wait, without exit/saving, pressing nothing for a minute or so, then it cancels all your changes since step 2.
+While editing key colors, if you wait, without exit/saving, pressing nothing for a minute or so, then key color editing times out, cancelling all your changes since step 2.

 <span id="profiles" />